Join us as a volunteer

 “As I have recently been out of full-time work, I have found volunteering rewarding.
 It is an absolute pleasure to work with the team.
 They have made me feel very welcome and I have made some new friends.”

 “Volunteering doesn’t necessarily mean a huge commitment of your own time.
-It becomes a part of who you and brings great joy to your life.”
+It becomes a part of who you are and brings great joy to your life.”

 “I get to connect with other parents and provide genuine, empathetic care and use my experience to provide something positive.
 LLTF provides excellent support to help you know what to do and they look after you while you do it.”